Contact Andy Reynolds at firstname.lastname@example.org

 “One of our finest essayists.” – Tom Lutz, founding editor, Los Angeles Review of Books

-This Fall, Alexander will publish “Bullied,” the second book in “The Creep Trilogy,” as well as “Stroke Book.”
+In Fall 2021, Alexander published “Bullied,” the second book in “The Creep Trilogy,” as well as “Stroke Book.”
 These titles constitute the latest in a series of creative nonfiction memoirs in which he grapples with how our relationship to our own pasts is always changing, how time is experienced differently by queer people, and how our identities continue to form and reform with new relationships, new experiences, and shifting political realities.

 “Creep: A Life, A Theory, An Apology,” a Lambda Literary Award finalist, is Alexander’s often humorous dive into owning one’s otherness, one’s queerness and making friends with one’s inner creep.
 “We’re all creeps, but much of that creepiness is a manifestation of the thwarted desire to know others,” he says.
 “We are curious about each other, but our culture has withdrawn the tools to approach each other openly and with interest.
 People are so unused to engaging strangers face-to-face, that what was once an innocent glance, hello or compliment is now questioned as creepy.” (“Creep” is also available as an 8-part podcast, accessible through the “The Creep Trilogy” website and on Spotify, iTunes, Amazon Music, and Google Podcasts.)